-While taking into account the listeners as per the total number of conversations that they had on the platform, they were ranked according to the number of conversations that they had.
-So, the listeners having the most number of conversations were given the highest rank while the listener having the least number of conversation were given the least rank.
-Further, these ranks were cumulatively added to give out a sum of ranks that bears indication to the not only the breadth of the conversation that users had on the website but also the quality of listeners (activity) that it interacted with
+While taking ilisteners into account as per the total number of conversations that they had on the platform, they were ranked according to the number of conversations they had.
+So, the listeners having the most number of conversations were given the highest rank while the listeners having the least number of conversations were given the least rank.
+Further, these ranks were cumulatively added to give out a sum of ranks that would bear indication to not only the breadth of the conversations that users had on the website in terms of quantity but also the quality of conversations that depends upon the activity of listener that it interacted with

 Unsupervised Clustering